eafflu/runtime/README.md

 Once this is done correctly you should see Halle on a yellow background.

-Create a different background for the game.
+Our goal is to create our a great background for our game.
 You will want to change the code at `TODO: 3` in `src/view/background.js`.

 In order to draw something you will create a *shape* using one of the following functions: